Kempi: Musical career

-In June 2011 Kempi released his second studio album titled Het Testament van Zanian Adamus (English: The Testament of Zanian Adamus) which entered the Album Top 100 in fifteenth place.

-On September 7, 2012, Kempi announced that he was going to quit his musical career and wants to live a normal life with his family and also stated he would like to follow an education.
-Kempi said: "When I see people with a nine-to-five job and a happy family, I get jealous sometimes.
-Because of the fortune and fame I lost everything.
-It feels as if I'm stuck in my own dreams now, so I want to live a normal life and get a good education.
-I made it from being a drugsdealer in the streets of Eindhoven to a famous person in Holland, so I'm pretty sure I can accomplish this goal too.
-The music and my fans are great, but everything around it isn't.
-He cancelled the recording for his third album but will release his last work: Mixtape 4: Rap & Glorie (De Trugkomst van PapaRasta) (English: Rap & Glory (The Return of PapaRasta)).
-Shortly after this statement, Kempi was sentenced to eight months imprisonment for an ongoing lawsuit of domestic violence.
+On September 7, 2012, Kempi announced that he was going to quit his musical career.
+Kempi was sentenced to eight months imprisonment for an ongoing lawsuit of domestic violence.
 He came out of prison in June 2013.
 In September 2013, he made his musical comeback announcing his single "Trug Ben" (English: "I'm Back").
 The same month however, he was sentenced to jail for prostituting a 16-year-old girl.
 He was released from prison on December 18, 2014.